aces/Loris-MRI/docs/04-Scripts.md

 #### Rerunning the Imaging pipeline

-- If one of the final steps such as the MINC conversion is failing, you may wish to just re-run the `tarchiveLoader` script.
+- If one of the final steps such as the MINC conversion is failing, you may wish to just re-run the `tarchiveLoader.pl` script.

-> When the need arises to re-load imaging data in LORIS, it is generally not sufficient to just re-run the MINC/NIfTI loading step (`tarchiveLoader` or
+> When the need arises to re-load imaging data in LORIS, it is generally not sufficient to just re-run the MINC/NIfTI loading step (`tarchiveLoader.pl` or
     `batch_uploads_tarchive`).
 The pipeline steps must be re-run starting with `dicomTar.pl` (see section 5.4 of
    [Pipeline Triggering Options documentation](05-PipelineLaunchOptions.md)).